contentstack/contentstack-python-news-webapp/README.md

 **Tutorial**

 We have created an in-depth tutorial on how you can create a Python news app using Contentstack Python SDK.
-Refer to the steps given in the following tutorial to create a fully functional Android news app.
+Refer to the steps given in the following tutorial to create a fully functional web news app.